Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 having higher ranked teams than lower ranked teams.
 The center (median) occurs at 34, and the spread (IQR) is 38, indicating that there is a moderate amount of variability in rankings.
 There is one outlier (a college football team ranked higher than 112) with a rank of 120.

 While we have framed `rank` as a numerical variable, it is actually categorical.
 Therefore, in order to provide a more accurate analysis, we would like to create a new more straight-forward variable called `rank_level` in order to split the colleges into high and low rank.
-Colleges with a rank between 1-25, inclusive, will be designated as “high,” and all others will be designated as “low.”
+Colleges with a rank between 1-25, inclusive, will be designated as “high” in accordance with college football’s standards, and all others will be designated as “low.”

 ``` r
 fight_songs <- fight_songs %>%